benjaminfong/Parktacular/README.md

 # PARKTACULAR

-Our team built a web app to improve upon SMFTA's parking map by providing various filters based on price, location, opening time, distance, and in the future, probability predictions of different types of crime arount the parking facilities.
+Our team built a Web App to improve upon SMFTA's parking map by providing various filters based on price, location, opening time, distance, and probability predictions of different types of crime arount the parking facilities using ML.

 ## How we built it
 We used React Vite for the front end and Django for the back end and server. <br>